Takoma Park Arts Poetry Series

 What to Expect

 Poetry readings are usually held on Thursday evenings in the Takoma Park Community Center auditorium during most months except July, August, and December.
 Three or four poets are featured with each poet reading their work for about 15 minutes.
-Featured poets are paid an honorarium and are welcome to sell their poetry books after the reading.
+Featured poets are welcome to sell their poetry books after the reading.

 Takoma Park Community Center Auditorium

 The Takoma Park Community Center auditorium is located at 7500 Maple Avenue, Takoma Park, MD.
 The facility is Metro accessible via the Red Line Takoma Station, and is served by the following bus lines: WMATA F4, F6 and RideOn 16, 17, 18, and 25.
 There also is free parking on site.